auditoryeye/auditoryeyesight/README.md

-# Data, Software, Illustration, and Benchmark Results (in progress)
+# Data, Software, and Benchmark Results (in progress)

 ## User Study Illustration